Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Introduction

-Applying {\em safe imperfect-recall abstraction}~\cite{Lanctot12:No} on top of the sequence form of the {\em folding representation} of \citet{Carminati21:Public} for a given team yields a decision space that is also similar to our TB-DAG.
-However, this is a rather roundabout construction: their folding representation can have size exponentially larger than the TB-DAG, so our framework yields exponentially-faster algorithms by avoiding the construction of that larger intermediate representation.
+Our main contribution is a representation that has several advantages over the aforementioned papers~\cite{Zhang22:Team,Carminati21:Public}.
+It can be exponentially smaller and can take exponentially less time to construct than either constructions---and the reverse is never true.
+It is also conceptually cleaner, especially compared to \citet{Zhang22:Team}: we explicitly give a construction of the team's strategy space, without needing to appeal to the onerous machinery of tree decompositions; furthermore, our more refined construction saves the need for a non-trivial preprocessing step, namely {\em inflation}.
+An in-depth comparison between ours and those prior approaches is in \cref{sec:prior research}.

-In experiments, we demonstrate that the state-of-the-art variants of counterfactual regret minimization---namely DCFR~\cite{Brown19:Solving} or PCFR$^+$~\cite{Farina21:Faster}---applied on top of our TB-DAG form almost always outperform linear programming in team games.
-This represents the new practical state of the art for adversarial team games.
+In experiments, we demonstrate that the state-of-the-art variants of counterfactual regret minimization---namely DCFR~\cite{Brown19:Solving}, LCFR~\cite{Brown19:Solving}, or PCFR$^+$~\cite{Farina21:Faster}---applied on top of our TB-DAG outperforms the prior state of the art on almost every game tested by a large margin.